lingng/GB2312-to-UTF8/readme.md

 * The output file will be in the same folder as the input file.
 * The name for the output file will have a prefix "out_".
-If there already exist a file with the same name as "out_text_file.txt", the script will automatically expend one more "out\_" prefix in front of the name.
-So no file will be overwritten.
+* The script will automatically expand one more "out_" prefix to avoid overwrite other text file with the same file name.

 ====
 #### 简介